fommil/fpmortals/manuscript/wip.md

 A> A technique known as *map fusion* allows us to rewrite this expression as A> `xs.map(x => c(b(a(x))))`, avoiding intermediate representations.
 For example, A> if `xs` is a `List` of a thousand elements, we save two thousand object A> allocations.
-Such optimisations are not possible if any of the methods are A> impure.
 A>
-A> The [`better-monadic-for`](https://github.com/oleg-py/better-monadic-for/issues/6) project is attempting to implement these optimisations
+A> The [`better-monadic-for`](https://github.com/oleg-py/better-monadic-for/issues/6) project is attempting to implement these *middle-level
-A> and is the best place to get involved, if performance optimisation is your A> thing.
+A> optimisations*, which is beyond the scope of this book.

-### Generated Freely
+### `Free Monad`

-As a refresher, `Free` is defined as an ADT with three members
+As a refresher, `Free` is the data structure representation of a `Monad` and is defined with three members

 {lang="text"}
 ~~~~~~~~